Painful intelligence: What AI can tell us about human suffering: Unexpected implications of state-value computation

 The situation is even more complex due to the existence of human civilization and society.
 Culture plays an important role in determining the state-value function, and it is often difficult to separate the influences of biology and culture.
 In neuroscience, this is called the ``nature vs.\ nurture'' question.
-There can be extremely complex chains of value computation which transform the original evolutionary goals to behaviour based on intermediate goals.
+There can be extremely complex chains of value computation which transform the original evolutionary goals to behavior based on intermediate goals.
 For example, humans have evolved to strive for high social status.
 From an evolutionary perspective, this is because it helps humans get more sexual partners and increases the number and the survival probability of their offspring.
-This then implies that we want to increase our status: for example, winning a gold medal in the Olympics is a good behavioural goal.
+This then implies that we want to increase our status: for example, winning a gold medal in the Olympics is a good behavioral goal.
 Clearly, a gold medal in Olympics has no evolutionary value in itself: it does not satisfy your hunger, thirst, or sexual appetite in itself.
 It is just an arbitrary piece of metal.
 There is no logical connection between such a piece of metal and sex.
 It is only due to a complex interplay of value function calculation \textit{and} cultural meanings that the original evolutionary reward of sex has been subtly transformed into a goal such as excelling in sports---or science, or politics.
 Such slightly weird desires are another manifestation of the phenomenon discussed earlier: emergence of unexpected phenomena due to the interaction between the learning agent and a complex environment.
-If we program sufficiently complex AI, the same thing is likely to happen as with human evolution.
-The AI will pursue goals that were not intended by the programmers, but which still happen to produce a high state-value.\footnote{Human society, with its complex interactions between individuals and groups of individuals, creates a particularly complex environment.
-When AI's interact not only with humans but with each other, that will add yet another layer of complexity, and quite unexpected things might happen.}
+If we program sufficiently sophisticated AI, the same thing is likely to happen as with human evolution.
+The AI will pursue goals that were not intended by the programmers, but which still happen to produce a high state-value.
+This is particularly likely if the AI interacts with humans who provide a particularly complex environment to learn from---or, if the AIs are capable of complex interactions between themselves.\footnote{This is also a problem from the viewpoint of the safety of AI systems. \citet{hendrycks2021unsolved,turner2020avoiding} discuss how to build learning AI agents systems with minimum negative side effects.}